perokvist/event-driven-architecture/static.md

 Like the CGP/Azure offering at this level.
 Host files from a S3 bucket, but with support for redirect, permission and logging.
 For HTTPS support you need cloud front.

-> We cover services from major cloud providers here, with different feature sets, some with backend integration a long with broader integration of the providers offerings.
+> We covered services from major cloud providers here, with different feature sets, some with backend integration along with broader integration of the provider offerings.
 In the space of hosting static web apps, there are several offerings from the CDN providers them selfs, such as [Cloudflare's worker sites](https://workers.cloudflare.com/sites).

+> As we stated in the intro, we have not focused on services offerings for hosting SPA in diffent falvors.
+But we should note another use case for static web apps - hosting webassembly based application/pwas.

+> Many static site generators run their web optimized generator/templating on the server for SSR cababilities.
+Concepts that might be best kept orthogonal.
+Worth noting is tools that goes the other way around like [statiq](https://statiq.dev/).